adezfouli/gplatnet/README.md

 downloaded from [http://www.housing.nsw.gov.au](http://www.housing.nsw.gov.au).

 * _gene_reg.py_.
 Given the activity of each gene, the aim of this experiment is to find which genes influence each other.
-The data contains activity of 800 genes.
+The data contains the activity of 800 genes.
 Please refer to the paper for the source of the data.

 * _gene_reg_full.py_.
 Given the activity of each gene, the aim of this experiment is to find which